 Meet Comet, she is a 9-year-old poodle mix who presented for a recent onset of behavior changes: circling, lethargy, and getting stuck in corners.
 On neurological examination, she was responsive but somewhat distant and confused.
 She had a tendency to walk in circles towards the left.
 Her cranial nerve examination was normal, as were her patellar and withdrawal reflexes.
 Postural reactions were slightly delayed in the right thoracic and right pelvic limb.
 She did not seem painful.
 Watch her journey to find out what her MRI revealed and what TeamSEVN did to help Comet and her family.

-Bane is a 2-year-old French Bulldog, that presented to us on an emergency basis for evaluation of acute inability to walk.
-On examination, Bane was not able to move or feel his back legs.
-An MRI was performed which revealed a slipped disk at L3-L4 and he underwent surgery to remove the disk material.
-After a course of rest and physical therapy, Bane is walking again!
+Sasha is a 4-year-old Dachshund, that presented to us on an emergency basis for evaluation of acute inability to walk.
+On examination, Sasha was not able to move or feel her back legs.
+An MRI was performed which revealed a slipped disc at T12-13 and she underwent surgery to remove the disc material.
+After a course of rest and physical therapy, Sasha is walking again!

 Alyssa is a 12-year-old dachshund, who was initially unable to walk.
 She was rescued by the team at Dachshund Rescue South Florida and brought to us for evaluation.
 An MRI of her thoracolumbar spinal column revealed two disc herniations at T12-T13 and L1-L2.
 Dr. Fitz proceeded with decompressive spinal surgery to remove the herniated disc material.
 Post-operatively Alyssa is doing fantastic!
 She is now able to walk on all four legs comfortably and continues to improve daily.